soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 This means that you, the gig worker, gotta be super obedient to these platforms and must accept x% of orders to qualify to work there, or 90% to qualify for their incentives, without which your income is below poverty line.

 That’s more strict than regular employer-employee dynamics.
+It creates a feeling where you are watched all the time by all-powerful malevolent overlord.
 It’s psychological warfare and torture like how Amazon treats their warehouse workers.
-Read up about that next.

 ## Worker exploitation: unlimited sheep